 There are several variations of the basic system, but the blueprint works as follows:

 The ECU is the monitor that senses wheels rotating out of the ordinary during deceleration.
 For a wheel to lock up, it must experience a rapid decrease in speed.

 The ECU is aware that this situation is not plausible.
-If it detects the same, it reduces brake pressure on the wheel till it detects an acceleration.
-After this, it increases the degree of pressure till it detects a deceleration.
-An ABS system can do this so rapidly that the varying speed of the wheel will have no major influence.
+If it detects the same, it reduces brake pressure on the wheel until it detects an acceleration.
+After this, it increases the degree of pressure until it detects a deceleration.
+An ABS can rapidly do this that the wheel’s varying speed will have no significant influence.

-The effect is that the car remains steerable even in conditions that are particularly slippery.
+The effect is that the car remains steerable, even in particularly slippery conditions.

-To indicate this loss of traction to the vehicle’s driver, a pulsating motion will be felt on the pedal.
-This is indicative of the rapid opening and closing of the valves to vary braking pressure.
+A pulsating motion will be felt on the pedal to indicate this loss of traction to the vehicle’s driver, which is indicative of the rapid opening and closing of the valves to vary braking pressure.